OpenClassGen: A Large-Scale Corpus of Real-World Python Classes for LLM Research

-\item \emph{Step 2 - Repository Analysis:} After identifying the projects, we cloned each repository, preserving the complete structure and dependencies of the codebases.
+After identifying the projects, we cloned each repository, preserving the complete structure and dependencies of the codebases.
 This step ensured that all relevant files were available for analysis and maintained the integrity of the original repositories while enabling large-scale processing.